Published Article Content and Social Media

 Social Media Experience

-Social media is an amazing and powerful tool.
-I've enjoyed every minute of my six year journey with it.
-I have managed national accounts for companies such as: Aging Care, Sertoma Inc., Hearing Charities of America, and the National Hearing Aid Project.
-I have written, planned, and designed content for major platforms including, Facebook, Twitter, Instagram, and LinkedIn.
+Social media is an incredibly powerful and connective tool, and I've enjoyed every minute of my 10-year journey using it.
+I've managed the national accounts for organizations including Aging Care, Sertoma Inc., Hearing Charities of America, and the National Hearing Aid Project.
+I've created content for most major platforms, including Facebook, Twitter, Instagram, and LinkedIn.